 The summer season in India is usually at its peak in the month of May.
-What could be better than beating the heat by going underwater!
+What could be better than beating the heat by going underwater for scuba diving!
 I enjoyed being part of a weekend jamboree organized by the India Underwater Festival team in Mumbai earlier this month.

 The Mumbai Underwater Festival was a mixed bag of snorkeling, scuba diving, underwater sports, outside water activities such as skateboarding and slacklining, photography exhibition, movie screenings and so on.
 This ensured that the entire day at the festival was full of fun.